Debugging and Profiling#

 Ensure divisibility

-A segfault (signal 11 / SIGSEGV) in the host process typically means something went wrong outside the GPU kernel itself — in the CUDA driver, the JIT compilation pipeline, or host-side memory management.
+CPU segfaults (SIGSEGV in the host process) are a different class — they typically mean something went wrong outside the GPU kernel itself, in the CUDA driver, JIT compilation, or host memory management.
 GPU kernels that access invalid memory usually surface as CUDA errors, not host segfaults.

 RUST_BACKTRACE=1 cargo run